{user_name}

 4. where you have objected to processing pursuant to Art.
 21(1) GDPR and it is not yet clear whether the legitimate grounds of the controller override your grounds.

-Your right to restriction of processing may be restricted to the extent that it is likely to render the achievement of the research or statistical purposes impossible or seriously impair it and the restriction is necessary for the fulfillment of the research or statistical purposes.
+Your right to restriction of processing may be restricted to the extent that it is likely to render the achievement of the research or statistical purposes impossible or seriously impair it and the restriction is necessary for the fulfilment of the research or statistical purposes.

 4. Right to erasure